RedsXDD/neopywal.nvim/docs/neopywal-configuration.md

         types = { "italic" },
         operators = {},
     },

+    -- With this option you can create/overwrite any color.
+    -- For more information take a look at `https://github.com/RedsXDD/neopywal.nvim/blob/master/docs/neopywal-colors.md` custom_colors = {},

+    -- With this option you can overwrite any highlight groups set by the colorscheme.
+    -- For more information take a look at `https://github.com/RedsXDD/neopywal.nvim/blob/master/docs/neopywal-highlights.md` custom_highlights = {},

     -- Setting this to false disables all default file format highlights.
     -- Useful if you want to enable specific file format options.